The Top 19 Essential Legal Documents for Startups in 2024

 A buy/sell agreement will come in handy in these situations by helping you determine:

-• What happens to your company when any of the above-mentioned situations occur
+• What happens to your company when any of the above-mentioned situations occurs

 • Whether the heir will become a partner or they’ll sell their share of the business